vemonet/ControverSciences/README.md

 Navigate to 127.0.0.1:3000 with your favorite browser and you are Up & Running

-## Repopulate the database after a maj or if you screwed the database
+## Repopulate the database after an update or if you screwed the database

 ```
 $ rake db:drop db:create